FOR IMMEDIATE RELEASE:

 Nashville, TN.
 November 10, 2015

-NASHVILLE – Recipients of Killer Nashville’s Silver Falchion and Claymore Awards were recognized Saturday, October 31, during the Guest of Honor Dinner at the Omni Nashville Hotel.
+NASHVILLE – Recipients of Killer Nashville’s Silver Falchion and Claymore Awards were recognized Saturday, October 31, during the Killer Nashville Awards Dinner at the Omni Nashville Hotel.

 The Silver Falchion Award honors the best books readily available to a North American audience in both fiction and nonfiction from the previous year.
 This past year, nearly 600 authors entered the competition.